COVID-19 (2019 Novel Coronavirus)

 |Jurisdiction||# of Cases*||Deaths|

-*Clay County residents with a Kansas City address.
-For more info, visit the KCMO Health Department’s website.
+**Clay County residents with a Kansas City address.
+For more data regarding Kansas City, visit KCMO Health Department’s website.

 - Centers for Disease Control (CDC) (also Español and Tiếng Việt)